Siradrawanp/Capstone-module/README.md

 working in indonesian language

-accuracy still below specs
+ok accuracy but bad validation accuracy...

-possibly need more data for training and bit a tweak in configuration
+need a tweak in configuration

 thats it.....